buildfoundation/ketolang/README.md

 - [x] Delegated properties are not allowed
 - [x] Type aliases are not allowed
 - Type casting is not allowed (ie casting List to MutableList to get to mutable state)
-- Classes and interfaces are not allowed, however data classes are allowed
+- Regular classes and interfaces are not allowed, however data classes are allowed

 ## FAQ